pjakiela/ECON523/exercises/E3-DD1.md

 In this exercise, we're going to analyze data from Ignaz Semmelweis' handwashing intervention in the maternity hospital in Vienna.
 The data come from
 Semmelweis' (1861) book, and [some helpful person put them on Wikipedia](https://en.wikipedia.org/wiki/Historical_mortality_rates_of_puerperal_fever#Yearly_mortality_rates_for_birthgiving_women_1784%E2%80%931849).

 We'll review the different ways to estimate simple difference-in-differences models.
-We'll also learn how to make simple graphs using `twoway` and export regression results to excel using the  `esttab` and `putexcel` commands.  `putexcel` is more customizable, but it also takes more work. `esttab` is a very straightforward tool for getting basic regression results out of stata and into pretty much any format.
+We'll also learn how to make simple graphs using `twoway` and export regression results using the  `esttab` and `putexcel` commands.  `putexcel` is more customizable, but it also takes more work. `esttab` is a very straightforward tool for getting basic regression results out of stata and into pretty much any format.

+Additional tips on using Stata for data visualization are available [here](https://pjakiela.github.io/stata/dataviz.html).
+Tips on making tables are available [here](https://pjakiela.github.io/stata/making-tables.html).

 <br>